Day Dreaming for Another World

 Beings are converging and emerging.
 Five critters: each partially gourd and partially insect wander in the sanded, mossy landscape.
 The female form, central to the scene, is becoming something ethereal as a new part of nature; her face is slowly overtaken by bursts of colorful blooms.

 Installation viewable at 204 West Union Street, Morganton, NC.
-Project organized by Abby Nelson, Main Street Manager of City of Morganton.
+The project was organized by Abby Nelson, Main Street Manager of City of Morganton.
 Special thanks to Danny McCauley for fabrication and installation help, Doug Koschalk for letting me use his studio shop and Ed Leedy.